 On your eyes: Help yourself look more awake by putting some highlighter around the inner corner of your eyes.

 On your lips: You can get the illusion of fuller lips by applying a touch of highlighter on your cupid’s bow.

-Done everything in your power and still can’t seem to figure out why your highlighter doesn’t look as great as it could?
+Done everything in your power and still can’t seem to figure out why your highlighter doesn’t look as great as it should?
 The issue could be that you’re using it with the wrong foundation.
 In general, you should pair like formulas with each other.
-If you’re using a powder foundation, then use a powder highlighter.
+If you’re using a powder foundation, then use a powder highlighter, like the L’Oréal Paris True Match™ Lumi Shimmerista Highlighting Powder.
 If you’re using a liquid foundation, then use a liquid highlighter.
 Makes sense, right?

 Editor’s tip: In a rush?
 Mix a little bit of a light-infusing primer, like the L’Oréal Paris Magic Lumi Primer, in with your foundation to help create a soft light illusion.
 You can also use this primer on targeted areas of your face for a sculpted effect.

 7. YOU’RE NOT COORDINATING THE REST OF YOUR FACE MAKEUP